imjustadudegamer/Klingon-Honor-GUARD-Android/README.md

 This is a work in progress and is still being play-tested.
 Known issues:

-- **No on-screen touch controls yet** — there is no virtual stick / button overlay in this implementation.
-A physical gamepad is required to play; touch input currently only skips cutscenes.
-An on-screen control scheme is planned.
 - **Some effects and fine FMV compositing details** are still being refined.
 - **Long-session engine stability** — the original UE1 game logic has latent actor-lifecycle edge cases that can surface after extended combat; these are being fixed reactively.